Brian Kelsey: Career

-Campaign finance scheme
+Campaign finance scheme, quilty plea and pardon

 On Monday, October 25, 2021, the U.S. Department of Justice announced a five-count indictment by a federal grand jury against Kelsey in connection with his failed 2016 congressional campaign.
 Kelsey was indicted for violating multiple campaign finance laws, including soft money contributions in violation of the Bipartisan Campaign Reform Act of 2002.
-The indictment states that money was funneled from a state committee to Kelsey’s federal campaign, and illegal excess contributions were made to the federal campaign and concealed from the Federal Election Commission.
-Kelsey become one of the first politicians ever to be indicted for alleged soft money violations.
+The indictment states that over $100,000 was funneled from a state committee to Kelsey's federal campaign, and illegal excess contributions were made to the federal campaign and concealed from the Federal Election Commission.

 Kelsey initially pleaded not guilty until his co-defendant, Nashville social club owner Joshua Smith, pleaded guilty in October 2022.
-On November 22, 2022, Kelsey pleaded guilty to conspiracy to defraud the Federal Election Commission as well as aiding and abetting the acceptance of excessive contributions on behalf of a federal campaign.
+On November 22, 2022, Kelsey pled guilty to conspiracy to defraud the Federal Election Commission as well as aiding and abetting the acceptance of excessive contributions on behalf of a federal campaign.
+Judge Crenshaw sentenced him to only 21 months in prison, taking into account character witnesses testimony.

 On December 8, 2022, Kelsey's law license was suspended by the Tennessee Supreme Court after a request from the court's Board of Professional Responsibility.
+After serving just 15 days of the 21-month sentence, Kelsey was pardoned by President Donald J. Trump on March 12, 2025.